HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 ### Third-party trackers

-We use [WhoTracksMe](https://whotracks.me/)'s tracker list to determine the percentage of websites that issue a request to a tracker.
-As shown in the following figure, we have found that at least one tracker is present on roughly 93% of websites.
+We use [WhoTracksMe](https://whotracks.me/)'s tracker list to determine the percentage of websites that issue a request to a potential tracker.
+As shown in the following figure, we have found that at least one potential tracker is present on roughly 93% of websites.

 {{ figure_markup(
   image="privacy-websites-that-load-trackers.png",
-  caption="Websites including at least one tracker", description="Bar chart showing that 92.94% of desktop websites and 92.97% of mobile websites load trackers.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJMtHv0Y1JcQJkcVyrqBk9dsujZeDtOZEv7uvE0xM2VrQSuTUDFya41TeRlTZDDe2rWmHwDghW3Dev/pubchart?oid=1325818112&format=interactive", sheets_gid="1591448294"
+  caption="Websites including at least one potential tracker", description="Bar chart showing that 92.94% of desktop websites and 92.97% of mobile websites load trackers.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQJMtHv0Y1JcQJkcVyrqBk9dsujZeDtOZEv7uvE0xM2VrQSuTUDFya41TeRlTZDDe2rWmHwDghW3Dev/pubchart?oid=1325818112&format=interactive", sheets_gid="1591448294"